josephkb87/D-projects-HaskStacks/SECURITY.md

-# Security Policy#
+# Security Policy

-This work is for student academic and reseach purposes.
+This is our SECURITY Policy
 ## Supported Versions

 Use this section to tell people about which versions of your project are